Torsion groups of elliptic curves over quadratic fields: Interplay of rank and torsion

 As was mentioned in Theorem \ref{t2}, $X_1(11)(K)_{tors}=X_1(11)(\Q)_{tors}\simeq \Z/5 \Z$ and all the torsion points are cusps.
 Thus if $X_1(11)(K)$ has a noncuspidal point, it is of infinite order.

 As was mentioned in Theorems \ref{t8} an \ref{t11}, all the points on $X_1(2,10)(K)_{tors}$ and $X_1(2,12)(K)_{tors}$ are cusps, for all quadratic fields $K$.

 \end{proof} [tm]{Theorem} \begin{tm12} (i) There are two elliptic curves with torsion $\Z/14 \Z$ over $\Q(\sqrt{-7})$.
 Over all other quadratic fields, if there exists one elliptic curve with torsion $\Z/14 \Z$, there exists infinitely many.\\ (ii) There is one elliptic curve with torsion $\Z/15 \Z$ over the fields $\Q(\sqrt{5})$ and $\Q(\sqrt{-15})$.
 Over all other quadratic fields, if there exists one elliptic curve with torsion $\Z/15 \Z$, there exists infinitely many. \end{tm12} \begin{proof} (i) As mentioned in Theorem \ref{t4}, $\Q(\sqrt{-7})$ is the only field over which the elliptic curve $X_1(14)$ has torsion that is larger than $X_1(14)(\Q)_{tors}$ and there are points on $X_1(14)(\Q(\sqrt{-7}))_{tors}$ that are not cusps.
 Moreover, $rank (X_1(14)(\Q(\sqrt{-7})))=0$, so there are finitely many points on $X_1(14)$ over $(\Q(\sqrt{-7}))$.
 By checking the curves generated by the torsion points of $X_1(14)(\Q(\sqrt{-7}))$ one easily sees that there are, up to isomorphism, exactly two elliptic curves with torsion $\Z/14 \Z$ over $\Q(\sqrt{-7})$.
-The curves have the following equations
+The curves have the following equations and where $(0,0)$ is a point of order $14$ on both curves.